A complete match management platform for youth cricket coaches

 Adding coaches, managing staff, and account settings

-Open the hamburger menu (☰) → Org Admin → Add coach or manager.
+Open the hamburger menu (☰) → Org Admin → Add staff.

 Tap + Add staff

-Enter their name, email, role (Coach or Manager) and a temporary password
+Enter their name, email, and a temporary password

 In Org Admin, find the staff member and tap Deactivate.
 You'll be asked to enter your Admin code to confirm.
 The person will no longer be able to log in.